alschroe/AzureIoTHack/challenges_pi/01_pi_ml.md

 1. The *Classification* task type should be pre-selected.
 Go on *View additional configuration settings*.
 Behind the category *Exit criterion* you should make sure to set the *Training job time (hours)* to **0.5**.
     ![](/images/01automltask.png)<br>
     ![Showing where AutoML can be found in the azure machine learning studio](/images/01taskconfig.png) <br>
 1. Leave the next tabs unchanged and hit *Finish* to start the training.
-This will take some time, so we will move on to the next step while the model is being trained.
+This will take some time, so we will move on to the next step while the model is being trained:

 Go to the [next steps](./02_pi_iothub.md).